GottimukkulaLahari13/quizapp/README.md

 3. Set up the MySQL database and update the connection details in the backend configuration.
 4. Install the frontend dependencies: `cd client` and then `npm install`.
 5. Run the backend server: `npm start`.
-6. Run the frontend development server: `npm start`.
+6. Run the frontend development server: `npm start` or `npm run dev`.

 ## Usage
 1. Register a new user account.